-I’m sure you’ve heard the phrase “physician engagement.”
-It’s quickly becoming one of the most important factors in a healthcare organization’s journey to excellence.
-Better engagement means better outcomes, better physician retention, and better patient ratings.
-So, what is physician engagement, and how can we invite it into our hospitals?
-Understanding engagement is the first step to developing an actionable plan to improve engagement.
+Physician engagement is quickly becoming one of the most important factors in a healthcare organization’s journey to excellence.
+Increased engagement delivers better outcomes, reduces physician burnout, and enhances patient experience.
+So, what is physician engagement and how can we improve it in our organization?

 What is Physician Engagement?